CityOfLosAngeles/cultural-affairs-wp-theme/README.md

 - The events calendar
 - The events calendar shortcode
 - The events calendar community events
+- The Events Calendar: Filter Bar
 - Constant contact API
+- Contact Form 7
+- Contact Form 7 Newsletter
+- Contact Form CFDB7
+- Relevanssi

 ## Templates

-The theme includes the following template files: archive-artist-projects.php archive-contact-division.php archive-council_district.php archive-cultural_center.php
+The theme includes the following template files:
+archive-artist-projects.php
+archive-contact-division.php
+archive-council_district.php
+archive-cultural_center.php
 archive-grant_and_call.php
 archive-grantee.php
 archive-program_initiative.php
 index.php
-page.php - for static pages
+page.php - static pages
-page-about.php - for about page
+page-about.php - about page
-page-city-art-collection.php - for city art collection page page-contact.php - for contact page
+page-city-art-collection.php - city art collection page
+page-contact.php - contact page
-page-media-room.php - for media room page
+page-media-room.php - media room page
-page-murals-list.php - for murals list page
+page-murals-list.php - murals list page
-page-murals.php - for murals page
+page-murals.php - murals page
-page-percent-public-art.php - for percent public art page page-prvate-arts-development-fee-program-pwiap.php - for static pages
+page-percent-public-art.php - percent public art page
+page-percent-public-art-projects.php - NEW percent for public art individual projects listing on the district pages
+page-prvate-arts-development-fee-program-pwiap.php - static pages
-page-public-works-improvements-arts-program-pwiap.php - for static pages
+page-public-works-improvements-arts-program-pwiap.php - static pages
 header.php
 sidebar.php
 footer.php
+template-events.php - NEW event detail template
+template-two-columns.php - NEW two column component
+component-image-slider.php - NEW image slider component
+content-page-ppart-projects.php - NEW content template for percent for public art listing on the district pages
+content-page-two-columns.php - NEW two column component on pages
+page-events-header.php - NEW customizations on the main events page

 ## Supported elements

-The theme supports featured images, menus and widgets and uses them as follows:
+The theme supports featured images, image slider, menus and widgets and uses them as follows:

 Featured images:
 These are displayed in the archive and index templates if they are present, using the medium size.

+Image slider:
+A custom component can be added to pages to show multiple images on a carousel or slider.

 Menus:
-The default menu is in header.php, and uses the Menus admin
+The default menu is in header.php, and uses the Menus admin.